Turnitin is a plagiarism-prevention service sometimes used in Brightspace assignments. Not all instructors will use Turnitin.

 You can also investigate your Originality Report using the navigation pane available on the right side of the screen.

-For more information about Feedback Studio, you can view the Turnitin Instructor Feedback Guide here.
+For more information about Feedback Studio, you can view the Turnitin Feedback Guide here.